 Below are the organizations we supported financially in 2017

 Guardian Project: $500—This organization’s goal is to equip and connect faith forward Minnesotans to stop human trafficking in our community.
-With the Super Bowl happening in Minnesota in 2018, there is a big push not to allow the human trafficking by the sex trade that often accompanies the event.

 Funds are used to provide grants to teachers for special projects, materials, and outings that aren’t covered by the district.
 St. Mary’s volunteers work with students there on a weekly basis.
 The majority of kids at the school come from families below the poverty line.
 Interested in hearing more?
 Reach out to Jane Wells.